hacknlove/fetchHelper/README.md

 ### Callfront that will return a promise that will resolve to [url, options] `fetchHelper(callfront)`
 Same as calling `fetch(await callfront())`

+### options.json
+It sets the body to JSON.stringify(options.json), and the Content-Type to application/json

 ## Return